The Growth Hacking Process: A Step-by-Step Guide

 Step 4 – Develop Playbooks to Iterate and Scale

-You should always have a knowledge base where you are storing all the experiments you did in the past with the assumptions and the results you had.
-It will avoid launching the same failed experiment at multiples times and will facilitate the onboarding of new employees in the Growth Team because they can see the process you’re doing.
+It will avoid launching the same failed experiment multiple times and will facilitate the onboarding of new employees in the Growth Team because they can see the process you’re doing.

-Plus, it can be nice to have for your stakeholders to follow.
-Besides, many highly successful teams send out regular communication within the company to keep employees to speed on the growth process.
-So, consider creating a channel on Slack dedicated to the sharing of test results and discussion about them.
+Besides, many highly successful teams send out regular communication within the company to keep employees up to speed on the growth process.

-Besides, many highly successful teams send out regular communication within the company to keep employees to speed on the growth process.
-So, consider creating a channel on Slack dedicated to the sharing of test results and discussion about them.
+Besides, many highly successful teams send out regular communication within the company to keep employees up to speed on the growth process.

 Did you get the Rapid Experimentation Process?
 Let’s get to work then!